 On another occasion, we were walking down the main street in Llandudno, when I felt an urge to burp.
-I let it out loud and proud.
-Phil was suitably impressed, but only until I apologised to the two appalled ladies walking towards us, after which he was very un-impressed!
+I let it out loud and proud, which we always did.
+Phil was suitably impressed, but only until I apologised to the two appalled ladies walking towards us.
+After that he was very un-impressed!

 I first met Phil in the glorious summer of 1976.
 There was a heat wave that summer and water was rationed.
 But, more importantly, the crags in Wales were all dry and the routes were all for the taking.
 John Roberts, Pete White, Brian Jones and I were regulars at Humphrey's Barn in Nant Peris.
 We used to spend Saturday nights there after a great day's climbing and a lot of beer in The Padarn in Llanberis.
 Phil used to turn up with his equally talented climbing partner, Gaz Healey.
-We used to call them the "Psychos" because they did such outrageous climbs.
+We used to call them the "Psychos" because they did such outrageous climbs and rode their motor bikes always at full throttle.
 Other regulars at Humphrey's were Andy Sharp and Steve Lewis from South Wales and Mike Griffiths and Sandy Dobie, like us from North Wales.

 |18 year old Phil Davidson making the 5th ascent of Right Wall in 1977 (photo Gavin Peat)|

 Our paths crossed many times on the crags.
-Phil quickly worked his way through all the classic hard routes and made a name for himself when he did the 5th ascent of Right Wall in 1977 with absolute ease.
-From that moment he become well known for making incredible on sight ascents and amazing solos.
+Phil quickly worked his way through all the classic hard routes and made a name for himself when he did the 5th ascent of Right Wall in 1977 with nonchalant ease.
+From that moment on he become well known for making incredible on-sight ascents and amazing solos.
 (When Phil soloed Right Wall, in 1984, he hadn't done it during the intervening 7 years!)

 |Phil Davidson soloing Right Wall in 1984|

-Elaine and I had just returned from a two week holiday in Corfu in 1982.
-That night we just happened to tune into Ron Fawcett climbing "Sardine" at Raven Tor.
-As soon as it was finished, the phone rang.
-I new instinctively that it was Phil and that he wanted to go and do "Sardine" the next day!
-Sure enough, it was him on the other end of the line and he confirmed my dreadful suspicion.
-He walked up it and I was dragged up it.
-He was too busy chatting away with Jerry Moffatt to notice that he lowered me (wearing shorts) into the nettles that used to be at the foot of the crag.
+Elaine and I had just returned from a two week holiday in Corfu in 1982, spent chilling out on beaches, eating too much and doing no exercise.
+We just happened to see Ron Fawcett, on the TV that evening, climbing "Sardine" at Raven Tor.
+As soon as the programme finished the phone rang.
+I knew instinctively that it was Phil and what he had in mind for tomorrow!
+Sure enough, it was him on the other end of the line and he confirmed my dreadful suspicion, he wanted to go to Raven Tor.
+He absolutely strolled up Sardine, as usual.
+I was dragged up it and then lowered down into the nettles in my shorts (he was too busy chatting away with Jerry Moffatt to notice).

 |Phil strolling up Sardine on-sight in 1982|